skrajesh77/Campus-Placement-Prediction/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README provides a comprehensive overview of your project, including installation instructions, usage, features, model details, evaluation metrics, contributing guidelines, and licensing information.
-If you need any further adjustments or additions, just let me know!